-1de4a0a.jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25)

 You matter.
 You are not a burden.
 I see you.
 I believe you.

-And slowly, you will start to believe them too.
+Slowly, you will start to believe them too.

 5. Rewrite the Narrative

-You are not what happened to you.
-Reclaim the story—not by forgetting the pain, but by transforming it.
 Your scars don’t make you broken; they make you bold.

 6. Speak the Truth Out Loud